asyncjs/async-website/README.md

     venue:     An object containing venue data.
       name:    The name of the venue.
       link:    The website for the venue.
+      location:A link to a map for the venue, falls back to Google Maps (optional)
       address: The address of the venue all in one line.
       latlong: Lat long for the venue eg. "50.826945,-0.136401"
     layout:    The page layout file.
 Usually "event"